 Mount Bisoke (also known as Visoke in D.R.
 Congo) towers to 3711m above sea level.
 It is a dormant volcano located within the Virunga ranges, astride the Congo-Rwanda boarder.
-In Rwanda, it boarders with Volcanoes National park, while in Congo it boarders with Virunga national park- all prime homes for mountain gorilla trekking.
+In Rwanda, it boarders with Volcanoes National Park, while in Congo it boarders with Virunga National Park – all prime homes for mountain gorilla trekking.
+A hiking permit for this mountain costs $75 per person.

 The Virunga massif is a huge volcanic block consisting of up to 8 free standing mountains, crossing three east African countries, namely Uganda, Rwanda and D.R.
 Congo.
 Bisoke Mountain lies largely in Rwanda including its summit which has a crater lake on top.
 This beautiful crater with a diameter of 400meters is what makes Bisoke an extremely exciting mountain.

-An array of wildlife call Bisoke home, including the elusive golden monkeys and endangered mountain gorilla that inhabit the neighborhoods in Volcanoes national park.
+An array of wildlife call Bisoke home, including the elusive golden monkeys and mountain gorilla that inhabit the neighborhoods in Volcanoes National Park.
 Others include several primate species, forest mammals like elephants, forest duikers, buffaloes, and an impressive count of bird species, some endemic to the Albertine rift and others migratory that harbor the lower slopes of the mountain.

 Hiking Mount Bisoke